Create a Popup Image with Expanding Text

 This popup is useful if you have multiple image hotspots with different images that have varying amounts of descriptive text.
 The textbox will expand to a specified length to fit the text.
 Once that length is reached, a horizontal scroll bar will be added.

-To follow along, download this project file from our webinar on Styling Skins.
+To follow along, download this project file.
+It’s from our webinar on Styling Skins.
 Look for the folder, Image Popup with Text.

 Build the Pop-Up